You have the best team with the suitable skill set and commitment to excellence- but why are your construction bids not working?

 The next step is the bid submission.
 This should include all the relevant company information.
 It has all the company’s previous projects, management plans, and track record for completing tasks on time.
 The bid should be as accurate as possible.

 It should also include a cost estimate based on the bill of quantities and blueprints.
 You can arrive at accurate costs using estimation software.
 Other things to include are overheads, labor, equipment, and materials.
 The best reasonable price influences the winning bid.
-It is important to note that a bid is different from an estimate, as we will discuss later.
+It is important to note that a bid differs from an estimate, as discussed later.

 The bid submission needs to have a professional touch.
 It is the face of the company.

 There are rules, especially in government projects, to ensure that the lowest bidder wins the contract.
 This rules out any fraud or biases in awarding the contract so that price is eventually the ultimate equalizer.